 Some exciting news, – we’re getting ready to expand and renovate our downstairs office into a refugee ministry center!
 For a long time, we’ve wanted to have a place where our volunteers and refugees can meet together for programs and activities like sewing, exercise, job training and more.
 A little more info […]

 Fallafel Festival UPDATE: A big thank you to everyone who came out!
 It was wonderful to get to share with you all the things that SGI is doing in Nashville and around the world.
 It was fun for us who serve here at SGI to see all the projects and opportunities on display together, […]

 South Nashville is home to many refugee women who would love the chance to get out and exercise, practice their English, and make a new friend.

-Grab your walking shoes and join us Saturday mornings this fall at a local park for Walk & Talk.
+Grab your walking shoes and join us Saturday mornings at a local park for Walk & Talk.

-Opportunities for exercise and fellowship are very limited for these […]
+Opportunities for exercise and fellowship are very limited for these ladies, so […]

 Maybe you can’t volunteer this summer in Nashville to read to refugee kids (IF YOU CAN, go HERE!), but you’d like to help.
 There are two ways: